 How Long Do Most Ferrets Live?

 Well cared for ferrets commonly have a life span of 7-9 years and occasional, very exceptional ferrets, are said to have lived to be 12. (ref) I do not recall encountering a ferret older than 9.
-Unfortunately a group of all-too-common endocrine gland diseases end the lives of many ferrets at a relatively young age when compared to the average lifespans of dogs and cats. (ref)
+Unfortunately, a group of all-too-common endocrine gland diseases end the lives of many ferrets at a relatively young age when compared to the average lifespans of dogs and cats.

 Getting Your Home Ready For A Ferret:

-Setting up a ferret-friendly home is quite different than arranging for a new family dog, cat or toddler.
+Setting up a ferret-friendly home is quite different from arranging for a new family dog, cat or toddler.
 It can be a challenge.
 As I mentioned, ferrets seek out nooks and crannies and love to explore them.
 Those are the places where, in the wild, they would find eligible prey.
 The tighter the fit the better they like it.
 It is best to set up some safe attractive location rather than let your ferret choose its own.
 Small cardboard boxes, milk crates, flower pots, Christmas stockings, tough dryer vent hose and portions of 4-6 inch PVC pipe make great, safe nooks.
 Things that unravel, collapse or can be chewed up make bad nooks.
 Flexible plastic film is a no no. So are impervious bottles and jars in which a ferret might get stuck and asphyxiate.
 Rubber bands are a no no. So is anything with portions small enough to be torn off and swallowed.
 You will need to store cleaning supplies, pesticides and medications high and out of their reach.
 Toilet seats need to be down.
 Cooking stoves in use never left unattended.
 Washer and dryer doors never left open – particularly when they contain clothes.
 The mechanisms of recliners are accident-inviting for ferrets.
 Accessible Christmas ornaments and tinsel also present a problem come holiday time.

 Ferrets are escape artists who will squeeze through the smallest of holes.
 Once escaped from the house, they cannot retrace their steps.
 If their head gets through an opening, the rest of them will follow.
 Every little escape rout must be plugged.
 Ferrets also have a talent for wedging themselves into the chassis of refrigerators, washers and dryers, all of which can cause them serious injury.